All awards and prizes are listed on students' transcripts.

 Study Abroad Exchange Fellowships are available to qualified sophomores for a year of study at one of the universities (Bonn or Leipzig) with which Mount Holyoke maintains a direct exchange relationship.
 Priority for the exchange fellowships is given to students who receive financial aid from Mount Holyoke and are declared German studies majors.
 Students selected for the exchanges pay no tuition, receive a stipend from the university to cover basic living expenses and, if they are sophomores, one of the Barrett Travel awards (see below).
 Students must complete the separate Laurel Fellowship application form by the first week of December and submit it to the McCulloch Center for Global Initiatives.
 In order to qualify for the exchange fellowships or to study at one of the exchange universities, applicants must have taken German each semester prior to going abroad.

-The Evelyn Finkbeiner Fellowship Award For Study Abroad is presented to a German Studies major or majors planning to study in Germany for the entire academic year.
+The Evelyn Finkbeiner Fellowship Award For Study Abroad is presented to a German Studies major or majors planning to study in Germany for a semester or a year.
 The amount of the award normally ranges from $2000.00 to $9000.00.
 According to the guidelines set by Evelyn Finkbeiner (MHC '42), students are chosen on the basis of "academic excellence, but the Department will also take financial need into consideration."
 Applicants are requested to submit the following materials to the Department of German Studies: 1. an up-to-date transcript (in-home, “unofficial” suffices); 2. information on other funding available to them for study abroad; 3. a short statement in German explaining how the fellowship will support and foster their academic plans for study in Germany.
 (DEADLINE: in March; specific deadline date will be announced).
 For further information, please contact: Karen Remmler, Chair; Department of German Studies; email: email@example.com

 National Awards for Seniors